rogersillito/club-site-admin/README.md

 ### Building CSS

-* The site is based on the sass build of [Bootstrap](https://getbootstrap.com/docs/3.3/), with theming based up9on [Bootswatch](https://bootswatch.com/).
+* The site is based on the sass build of [Bootstrap](https://getbootstrap.com/docs/3.3/), with theming based upon [Bootswatch](https://bootswatch.com/).
 * To regenerate styles: `grunt css`
 * (Alternatively `grunt watch` will trigger regeneration on source changes)